HomeBlogEpisode 4: ORB After The Audit

 Strategy Context

-The audit is especially helpful because it describes what ORB means in this repository in code-faithful terms.
+The audit describes what ORB means in this repository in code-faithful terms.
 The engine builds an opening range from the underlying's first regular-session minute bars, measures range width and early context, scans for a breakout or reversal setup after the range completes, and only then selects an option contract if the strategy is being monetized with options.
 Entries occur on the next bar after the signal, not on the signal bar itself.
-That structure matters because it means most of the model family is really an underlying-bar signal generator with an option-expression layer added later.
+That structure means most of the model family is really an underlying-bar signal generator with an option-expression layer added later.

 What The Audit Clarified